libremfg/rhize-docs/content/get-started/how-rhize-works.md

 To make the next sections less abstract, consider these examples of how Rhize creates a common data hub for diverse human and system interaction.

 - **[Data inputs](#data-inputs)**
-    - An instrumenter configures an MQTT-compatible device to send sensor data to Rhize.
+    - An instrument fitter configures an MQTT-compatible device to send sensor data to Rhize.
     - A business analyst sends an ERP order through an integration with the GraphQL API.
 - **[Message exchange](#message-exchange)**
     1. A piece of equipment publishes information about its status over MQTT.